tom591/CleanHtmlTable/README.md

 ---

-## 🪪 License
+## 📝 License

-Licensed under the **MIT License** — you're free to:

-- use it
-- modify it
-- extend it
-- integrate it (e.g. with a WYSIWYG editor to paste tables from Word or Excel)
+This project is released under the [MIT License](LICENSE).
+Use freely, modify as needed.
+No warranty provided.

 ---